Your Southeast Asia: Tales From Cambodia

 Overnight cruise in Halong Bay, Vietnam

 Other highlights included the overnight cruise on the Jasmine in Halong Bay, which included a small boat ride around a floating village.
 Unfortunately, there was a fog in the bay so there was no swimming but it did make for some good atmospheric photos.
-Also in Vietnam was the wonderful town of Hoi An, with its colourful shops and markets and the most entertaining cookery lesson I've ever had at the Red Bridge Cookery School.
+Also in Vietnam was the wonderful town of Hoi An, with its colorful shops and markets and the most entertaining cookery lesson I've ever had at the Red Bridge Cookery School.
 The lunch there was absolutely delicious (prepared by their chefs - not us!).

 'Cruising on the Mekong from Saigon to Siem Reap on the Motor Vessel Jayavarman was truly memorable.'